-Please note: This press release has been edited since its original publish date to reflect a change in the Pancreatic Cancer Action Network’s 2019 research grants portfolio, effective Sept.
-10, 2019.
+Please note: This press release has been edited since its original publish date to reflect changes in the Pancreatic Cancer Action Network’s 2019 research grants portfolio, effective May 8, 2020.

 More than $3 Million in Funding Awarded to Scientists Performing Innovative Research Across the United States